 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Roan Mountain has relatively fewer families with younger children, and/or college students.
 Combined, this makes Roan Mountain a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Roan Mountain does not have a public transit system used by locals to get to and from work.
+Roan Mountain is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Roan Mountain are slightly better educated than the national average of 21.84% for all cities and towns, with 21.71% of adults in Roan Mountain having a bachelor's degree or advanced degree.
+The education level of Roan Mountain citizens is a little higher than the average for US cities and towns: 21.71% of adults in Roan Mountain have at least a bachelor's degree.

 The per capita income in Roan Mountain in 2022 was $30,671, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $122,684 for a family of four.
 However, Roan Mountain contains both very wealthy and poor people as well.